(formerly known as Greenhouse and Nursery Production)

 Tuition and Program Costs

 - Kwantlen offers many scholarships, awards, bursaries and information on other funding options.
-Visit the website for more information on a wide range of financial assistance and awards programs available to Kwantlen students.
+Visit our Scholarships and Awards website for more information on a wide range of financial assistance and awards programs available to Kwantlen students.

-- Students returning to school from the workforce may be eligible for Human Resources and Skills Development Canada sponsorship.
-Contact your local Employment Centre for details on eligibility www.hrsdc.gc.ca
+- Students returning to school from the workforce may be eligible for Employment and Social Development Canada sponsorship.
+Contact your local Employment Centre for details on eligibility www.esdc.gc.ca

 Opportunities for Further Studies